Publications

 Users also downloaded

-This ESMAP report explores the ways in which computable general equilibrium (CGE) models were adapted and used to inform energy subsidy reform design and implementation.
+This ESMAP report explores the ways in which computable general equilibrium (CGE) models can be adapted and used to inform energy subsidy reform design and implementation.

 December 11 2023